jrc03c/mailchimp-client/readme.md

 # Intro

-This is a simple Mailchimp client.
+This is a simple Mailchimp client for version 3.0 of the Mailchimp API.
 It intentionally has a small surface area and is only intended to cater to my particular use cases.

 # Installation